programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * Line 3 (`data =`) identifies the source of the data to be analyzed and plotted.
 This is the `map_df` DataFrame (counting the number of kills above 0 in each county), pulled from the Fatal Force DataFrame `ff_df`.
 * Line 4 (`key_on =`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`.
 As noted earlier, Folium needs a common column between both DataFrames: here, the `FIPS` column.
 * Line 5 is required because the data source is a DataFrame.
 The `column =` parameter tells Folium which columns to use.
-  * The first list element is the variable that should be matched with the `key_on=` value.
+  * The first list element is the variable that should be matched with the `key_on =` value.
   * The second element is the variable to be used to draw the choropleth map's colors.
 * Line 6 (`bins =`) specifies how many [bins](https://en.wikipedia.org/wiki/Data_binning) to sort the data values into.
 (The maximum number is limited by the number of colors in the color palette selected, often 9.)
-* Line 7 (`fill_color=`) specifies the color palette to use.
+* Line 7 (`fill_color =`) specifies the color palette to use.
 Folium's documentation identifes the following built-in palettes: ‘BuGn’, ‘BuPu’, ‘GnBu’, ‘OrRd’, ‘PuBu’, ‘PuBuGn’, ‘PuRd’, ‘RdPu’, ‘YlGn’, ‘YlGnBu’, ‘YlOrBr’, and ‘YlOrRd’.
-* Lines 8 (`fill_opacity=`) and 9 (`line_opacity=`) specify how opaque the overlay should be.
+* Lines 8 (`fill_opacity =`) and 9 (`line_opacity =`) specify how opaque the overlay should be.
 The values range from 0 (transparent) to 1 (completely opaque).
 I like being able to see through the color layer a bit, so I can see city names, highways, etc.
-* Line 10 (`nan_fill_color=`) tells Folium which color to use for counties lacking data ([NaN](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) stands for 'not a number', which is what Pandas uses when missing data).
+* Line 10 (`nan_fill_color =`) tells Folium which color to use for counties lacking data ([NaN](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) stands for 'not a number', which is what Pandas uses when missing data).
 This color should be distinct from the palette colors, so it is clear that data is missing.
-* Line 11 (`legend_name=`) allows you to label the scale.
+* Line 11 (`legend_name =`) allows you to label the scale.
 This is optional but helpful, so people know what they're reading.
 * Line 14 simply displays the map:

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-02.gif" alt="Map of the United States showing that map can be moved around and zoom in to see specific regions" caption="Figure 2.
 A basic interactive Folium choropleth map." %}